-- Generally, if we merge or engage in a similar type of transaction with or into another corporation, we may accelerate the vesting or exercisability of outstanding options, restricted stock, stock appreciation rights or stock units which were granted under the plan or terminate through settlement of the full value in cash or cash equivalents of any unexercised options, restricted stock, stock appreciation rights or stock units which were granted under the plan or terminate through settlement of the plan unless they are assumed or substituted for by any surviving entity or a parent or subsidiary of the surviving entity. - The plan terminates ten years after its initial adoption by the board of directors, unless earlier terminated by the board of directors.
+- Generally, if we merge or engage in a similar type of transaction with or into another corporation, we may accelerate the vesting or exercisability of outstanding options, restricted stock, stock appreciation rights or stock units which were granted under the plan or terminate through settlement of the full value in cash or cash equivalents of any unexercised options, restricted stock, stock appreciation rights or stock units which were granted under the plan unless they are assumed or substituted for by any surviving entity or a parent or substituting entity. - The plan terminates ten years after its initial adoption by the board of directors, unless earlier terminated by the board of directors.
 The board of directors may amend or terminate the plan at any time, subject to stockholder approval where required by applicable law.
 Any amendment or termination may not impair the rights of holders of outstanding awards without their consent.